opencog/atomspace/README.md

 Python is more familiar than scheme (guile) to most programmers, and it offers another way of intrfacing to the atomspace.
-See the `/examples/python` directory for how to use python with OpenCog.
+See the `/examples/python` directory for how to use python with the AtomSpace.

-The cogserver provides a network server interface to OpenCog.
-It is requires for running embodiment, some of the reasoning agents, and some of the natural-language processing agents.
+The OpenCog cogserver provides a network server interface to OpenCog.
+It is required for running embodiment, some of the reasoning agents, and some of the natural-language processing agents.
+The cogserver is only available in the main OpenCog project; it is not a part of the AtomSpace.

 CMake notes
 -----------